ndiego/block-visibility/readme.txt

 == Description ==

-Block Visibility allows you to control which blocks are visible on your website and who can see them, which gives you the power of dynamic and personalized content.
+Block Visibility allows you to control which blocks are visible on your website and who can see them.
 Effortlessly display conditional blocks based on specific schedules, user roles, screen sizes, query strings, ACF fields, WP Fusion tags and more.
+Block Visibility unlocks the power of dynamic and personalized content.

 Built for the new Block (Gutenberg) Editor, this plugin was designed to work with **any** WordPress block.
 This includes blocks natively provided by WordPress as well as third-party blocks.